There are Many Types of Mattresses.

 Despite latex mattresses being considered a hypoallergenic option, it is always encouraged to discuss any concerns with an allergy specialists before making a decision on which mattress is right for you.
 For more information about latex visit www.latexinternational.com.

-For the best sleep choose a comfortable mattress.
+For the best sleep choose a comfortable cooler, healthier mattress.
 It can make a world of difference.
 A mattress is something that is personal, everyone has unique preferences when considering the perfect mattress.
 Sleep Foundation recommends replacing your mattress every 8 years.
-To protect your loved ones and yourself, consider a mattress protector with antimicrobial silver chloride which inhibits bacteria, mold, mildew, stains and odours.
+To protect your loved ones and yourself, consider a cooling waterproof mattress protector with antimicrobial silver chloride which inhibits bacteria, mold, mildew, stains and odors.